Overview

 Admission Requirements

-Funding eligibility is outlined in full on the Springboard+ website.
+Funding eligibility is as outlined in the Springboard+ website.

-Applicants must be in possession of a Level 8 Honours degree (or equivalent) with grade 2.1 or higher, in any discipline from a recognised institution.
+Applicants must be in possession of a level 8 honours degree (or equivalent), in any discipline from a recognised institution and supply an academic reference as one of the two references required.
 Those with demonstrated entrepreneurship aspirations will be prioritised.

 Applicants who do not meet the entry requirements may still be considered if they can demonstrate their suitability for the course based on recognition of prior learning (RPL) under Trinity’s RPL policy and procedures.

-All students are also required to have a laptop or a PC, a webcam, and stable Internet connection.
+All students are required to have a laptop or a PC, a webcam and stable Internet connection.

 Course Fees